bomonike/bomonike.github.io/odoo.md

    <br /><br />

 1. Open a Terminal and navigate to a folder where Git will create a folder.
-1. Load our project assets:
+1. Load the assets associated with our project

    <pre>git clone git@github.com:bomonike/odoo-setup.git
+   # Paste token ???
    cd odoo-setup
    du -sh
    git branch